maGnet2C-cmd/Cycling-heatmap/README.md

 ![alt text](img.png)

 This project builds a lightweight web page that renders GPS points from FIT files as a heatmap on an interactive map.
+Can be self hosted on openwrt devices with server-side data.

 ## Quick start